 "In everything, therefore, treat people the same way you want them to treat you, for this is the Law and the Prophets.Matthew 7:12(NASB)

-This verse however is certainly a guiding principle for Christians, and should influence our attitudes and motives as well as our seen and unseen actions, and it should be a life-principle that impacts every area of life and is exercised on all with whom we come in contact - but when it is considered to be the sum total of all biblical truth as is evidenced in many parts of Christendom today, it is to water-down the whole counsel of God, to circumvent the cross of Christ and to redefine the truth of God's word.
+This verse is certainly a guiding principle for Christians, and should influence our attitudes and motives as well as our seen and unseen actions.
+It should be a life-principle that impacts every area of life and is exercised on all with whom we come in contact.
+However, when it is considered to be the sum total of all biblical truth as is evidenced in many parts of Christendom today, it is to water-down the whole counsel of God, to circumvent the Cross of Christ, and to redefine the truth of God's Word.

-Our Christian life should not simply be an absence of what is evil but the presence of that which is good - for the benefit of others and to the glory of God.
-Let us seek to walk in spirit and truth and to love as Christ loved us, so that whatever we do in word or deed we do all to the glory of God - so that the life of Christ is reflected in every part of our living.
+Our Christian life should not simply be an absence of what is evil but the presence of that which is good, for the benefit of others and to the glory of God.
+Let us seek to walk in spirit and truth and to love as Christ loved us so that whatever we do in word or deed, we do all to the glory of God.
+And may we live in such a way that the life of Christ is reflected in every part of our lives.

-Heavenly Father, I pray that in all I say and do I may do only that which is honouring to You.
-I pray that my actions and attitudes and the innermost motives behind my thoughts and words.. may be pleasing to You and a reflection of Christ in me, in Whose name I pray, AMEN.
+Heavenly Father, I pray that all that I say and do, may only be that which is honouring to You.
+May my actions, attitudes, and the innermost motives behind my thoughts and words, be pleasing to You and a reflection of Christ in me.
+In Jesus' name, AMEN.